EnixCoda/react-iifc/readme.md

 ## More

-> Q: The source code is too simple.
+- Q: The source code is too simple.
 Is this a joke?
->
-> A: No. :|
+- A: No.

-> Q: What does IIFC mean?
->
-> A: IIFC = Instantly Invoked Function Component.
-What IIFC is to component is like what IIFE to functions.